ABOUT THE PROGRAM

-The Emerging Leaders will participate in a service learning institute one Saturday per month.
-Each monthly meeting will include activities intended to develop civic engagement and leadership skills, in addition to further exploration into population health.
-The purpose of the Monthly Institute is to prepare the Emerging Leaders to effectively create and implement an action plan that addresses perceived health issues in Perth Amboy.
-Such activities include:
+Each member of the Emerging Leaders Program participates in a service-learning institute one Saturday per month.
+Each monthly meeting encompasses activities intended to develop civic engagement and leadership skills and additional information to further exploration into population health.
+Ultimately, the purpose of the Monthly Institute is to better prepare the youth to effectively create and implement an action plan that addresses perceived health issues in Perth Amboy.
+Such activities include, but are limited to:

-- Learning about the community health needs assessment and specific health threats to Perth Amboy.
+- Learning about the community health needs assessment and specific health threat to Perth Amboy

-- Conversations that address perceived needs of the community.
+- Conversations that address the perceived needs of the community

-- Introduction to the theory of change & data collection to measuring the progress of action plan.
+- Introduction to the theory of change and data collection to measuring the progress of the action plan(s)

-Emerging Leaders will be provided with a training stipend of $50 for every monthly meeting and $100 for each retreat they attend.
-Each Emerging Leader will receive a total of $650 for their participation in training sessions throughout the academic year.
+Emerging Leaders will be provided with a training stipend of $50 for every monthly meeting attend and $100 for each retreat attended.

-- Build connections and relationships with other people
+- Build connections and relationship with their peers

 - Explore ways in which to define and practice leadership

 - Develop strategies for transforming communities

 - Challenge themselves through experiential exercises